added to your BASKET

 ANDROGENS (MALE HORMONES) AND YOUR HAIR DURING MENOPAUSE

-Androgens are male hormones.
-They are found in women as well as men, but to a lesser degree.
+Androgens are male hormones, which are found in women as well as men, but to a lesser degree.
 Menopause causes androgen levels to increase, which can in turn trigger thinning of the hair on your scalp and can also cause extra facial and body hair.
 Androgens do not necessarily decrease your number of scalp hairs, but reduce their diameter and length.
 The result is a loss of volume or ‘body’.
 Your hair may not be falling out more, or failing to grow back - but the replacement hairs are weaker and finer.

 HORMONE REPLACEMENT THERAPY (HRT)